Key takeaways:

 The access control server is a storage system that keeps a detailed record of every entry into your property.
 Conveniently, it also stores user data and each user’s access privileges.
 You can store information in either an onsite server or in the cloud.

-Cloud-based physical access control has many benefits, like empowering your staff to edit access permissions from any laptop or computer.
+Cloud-based physical access control solutions have many benefits, like empowering your staff to edit access permissions from any laptop or computer.

 Additionally, you’ll want to ensure that your server is well-maintained and up-to-date to maximize security.